 Find Router IP Address in Windows 10

-Follow the steps below to find the IP address of your home WiFi Router connected to a computer running Windows 10 operating system.
+Follow the steps below to find Router IP address in Windows 10.

-3. On the next screen, click on Network and Internet (See image below)
+2. On the Settings screen, click on the Network and Internet option.